|Title:||Program Analyst III|

 Task 4: Contribute to the CT Bureau’s Annual Program Review of major implementers.

-• Recommend specific measures to improve implementers’ work processes with regard to program
+- Recommend specific measures to improve implementers’ work processes with regard to program implementation.

 Task 5: Produce reporting on the current status of programs, including examples of where CT-funded programs resulted in supporting CT bureau objectives and goals in the country or region, including in preparation for Department and congressional briefings on program outcomes.

-• Draft articles or blogs on successful programming outcomes, for publication or posting on social
+- Draft articles or blogs on successful programming outcomes, for publication or posting on social media.

 Task 6: Assist with the planning, development, support obligation of, and track multi-year budget for assigned programs.

-• Work closely with CT/EX to prepare congressional notifications and obligating documents for IAAs,
+- Work closely with CT/EX to prepare congressional notifications and obligating documents for IAAs, grants, and contracts.